Beat the coronavirus blues with free streaming, magazines, audiobooks, video games and more

 - If you're an Amazon Prime subscriber, don't miss these five free PC games worth over $100.
 You have to jump through a hoop or two (creating and then connecting a Twitch account), but it's all pretty easy.

-- Epic just rolled out its latest free games, including the delightful indie puzzler Hob and captivating walking sim (yes, that's a thing) Gone Home.
+- Epic just rolled out its latest free games, including the first-person horror adventure Close to the Sun (normally $30) and mystery-adventure (natch) Sherlock Holmes: Crimes & Punishments.

-- GOG is now offering the sci-fi strategy sim Symmetry for free, though reviews of that one are pretty mixed.
-(But, hey, it's free, so who cares?)

-- This isn't actually a PC game, though you'll need one to print it.
-Yep, print: Cards Against Humanity: Family Edition is a more PG-rated version of the hugely popular card game, and it's currently free to download.
-You'll need a decent amount of paper and ink -- the two versions span 21 and 47 pages, depending on the card size you choose.
-Consider raising your game, so to speak, by printing on card stock.
-(Take note that to get the game, you'll have to click through a couple pages of "agreements," including one that some may find politically offensive.)

 Read more: Best gaming laptops for 2020